 I have been getting a few requests to make more baking tutorial videos for these basic techniques and recipes.
 So I did a quick one for you for this recipe.
 Nothing fancy, just recorded me baking.
 I would love to hear your feedback though.
 Do you prefer the video tutorials, do you prefer the picture and written tutorials like this post, or do you like a mix of both?

 This is a great simple recipe for classic zucchini bread.
-This recipe make enough for two regular size loaves, or 1 large loaf, or about 18 large muffins.
+This recipe make enough for two regular size loaves, one large loaf, or about 18 muffins.

 - Preheat the oven to 325ºF.